 I scoffed at that, "Oh… yea, my bad.
-I forgot that your "type" is any slut who throws themselves at your feet like your some gift to females everywhere."
+I forgot that your "type" is any slut who throws themselves at your feet like you're some gift to females everywhere."

 He shrugged, "Not my fault girls can't keep their hands off me; I'm just that good looking."

 "No, you're just that much of an arrogant, chauvinistic pig."
 I retorted, "You couldn't get a nice girl who didn't want you for sex even if your life depended on it since you're personality pretty much sucks."

 I stared at him, "I have better things to do with my time than stand here and play childish games with you, Jared."

 "Aw… what's the matter, Victoria?
 Afraid of a little bet?"

 "No, I just know that anything to do with you is really nothing more than a game anyway."